The Ones Who Get Away Don't Always Get Away

 That was the energy in the room the night FER played.

-The opening of "Walk Ahead of the Sun" landed like a weather system moving in.
-There's something unmistakably Britpop about it — not in a retro-fetishist way, not the kind of thing that feels like a museum exhibit — but the kind of music that channels the spirit of that mid-Nineties moment when guitar bands genuinely believed they could fill stadiums, and then went ahead and did.
-Oasis is the obvious reference point, the one everyone will reach for, and it's not wrong.
-But there's a modernity to the track that keeps it from sitting too comfortably in nostalgia.
-It feels like someone who grew up listening to Morning Glory and then kept going, absorbing another twenty years of music without losing the thing that made those records feel urgent in the first place.
-The chorus hit and three people near me started nodding in the way that means they've already decided they're going to find this on Spotify the moment they get home.
+Already the opening of his first song "Walk Ahead of the Sun" had me hooked.
+There's something unmistakably Britpop about it — not in the way that tries to emulate and milk on that nostalgia, but in that it channels the spirit of the mid-Nineties when guitar bands genuinely believed they could fill stadiums.
+And did.
+Oasis is an obvious reference here, but there's also a modernity, a freshness to the track.
+As if someone grew up listening to Morning Glory and then kept absorbing another twenty years of music without losing what made those records feel compelling in the first place.
+The chorus hit and three people near me started nodding like they've already decided they're going to find this on Spotify the moment they get home.

-Then came "Just Another Pawn," and the register shifted entirely.
-Where "Walk Ahead of the Sun" is wide open and anthemic, "Just Another Pawn" is coiled, a bit menacing in the best sense — it has that early Stone Temple Pilots quality of a song that feels like it's barely containing itself.
-The guitar tone is thicker, the rhythm more insistent, and then the song opens up midway through in a way you don't see coming.
-A critic once described it as having a "mini-Beatles A Day in the Life" quality to its build, and while that's a comparison that could get a songwriter in trouble, you hear what they mean.
-There's a theatrical intelligence to the arrangement that marks someone who's thought carefully about how a song moves through time, not just how it sounds.
+Then came "Just Another Pawn," and the tone shifted entirely.
+Where "Walk Ahead of the Sun" is wide and anthemic, "Just Another Pawn" feels coiled and a bit menacing in the best sense — like an early Stone Temple Pilots' song that is barely containing itself.
+The guitar is thicker, the rhythm more insistent, and half way through the song unexpectedly opens up.
+I read a critic once described it as having a "mini-Beatles A Day in the Life" quality to it.
+And while that's quite a risque comparison, it actually checks out.
+There's a theatrical intelligence to the arrangement that shows careful consideration of how a song moves through time, not just how it sounds.

-The moment of the night — and I mean this — was "Having a Good Time."
+The moment of the night was "Having a Good Time."

-The track has a looseness to it that contrasts with the more polished rock cuts, something that breathes, and it arrived mid-set like a gear change that made everything feel easier.
-The crowd came forward slightly.
-That happens when a room stops thinking and starts feeling.
+The track has a looseness to it that contrasts with the more polished rock cuts, and it arrived mid-set like a gear change that felt like a breath of fresh air.
+The crowd moved slightly closer to the stage, completely emerging in the moment.

-He slowed things down without losing the room — which is, honestly, the harder skill.
-Ballads at a live show are a gamble.
-Play them wrong and you've just given seventy people permission to check their phones.
-"You Probably Know" avoided that entirely.
-It's a delicate thing, genuinely vulnerable in its vocal delivery, and it settled over the room in a way that suggested the audience had been waiting for it even if they'd never heard it before.
-There's a rawness to FER's voice in those quieter moments — a slight hoarseness, a grain to it — that recalls Paolo Nutini without being anything so simple as an imitation.
+After that, FER slowed things down without losing attention — which is honestly not the easiest thing to do.
+Ballads timed wrong have the unfortunate tendency of giving people permission to check their phones.
+"You Probably Know" though, did not.
+The song’s delicate and genuinely vulnerable in its vocal delivery.
+It settled over the room in a way as if the audience had been waiting for it.
+There's a rawness to FER's voice in those quieter moments — slightly hoarse, grainy even — that recalls Paolo Nutini beyond simple imitation.
 It's the sound of a singer who's not managing himself, who's not protecting anything.

-The set closed with "You've Got to Try," and it was the right call.
-A song that builds and builds — expansive, almost orchestral in its ambitions even in a live stripped-back setting — it ended the evening on something between a catharsis and a declaration.
-The room didn't want to leave, which is the only metric for a closing song that really matters.
+The set closed with "You've Got to Try," — a song that keeps on building, is expansive, almost orchestral in its ambitions even in a stripped-back live setting, ending the evening somewhere between catharsis and a declaration.
+People didn't want to leave, which is the only metric for a closing song that matters.

-What makes FER interesting, beyond any individual song, is the scope of the whole thing.
-He produces and arranges his own material, entirely independently, and what you hear in his catalogue isn't the rough-around-the-edges charm of a bedroom project but the confidence of someone who knows exactly what a song is supposed to sound like and has the instincts to get it there.
+What makes FER interesting beyond any individual song is the variety across his arrangements.
+And taking a closer look behind the scenes, you’ll find that he independently produces and arranges all of his material.
+Yet what you hear isn't the rough-around-the-edges charm of a bedroom project, but festival and radio-ready songs of someone who knows exactly how they want to sound like and how to get there.
 The tracks are finished.
-Festival-ready, radio-ready, without any of the sterility those phrases usually imply.

-A self-titled album is currently being recorded — described in its own terms as "the festival main stage" version of his sound, louder and more electric, a record built for crowds — and if these songs are any indication of what's coming, whoever gets to write the press release for that release cycle is going to have an easy job.
-The music does the work.
+FER is currently recording a self-titled album — described as "the festival main stage" version of his sound; louder and more electric, a record built for crowds.
+And if his live set is any indication of what's coming, the reviews are going to write themselves.

 FER's self-titled album is currently in recording.
 His music is available on Spotify, Apple Music, and all major platforms.
-Follow him at @fer.tune or fermusic.net.
+Follow him on instagram at @fer.tune or fermusic.net.